suetnowic/solutions_to_tasks_for_trainees/README.md

-# solving the test_task after the internship
+# solving the test_task after the end of the internship

 ***